George Washington and slavery: Background

-Slavery was introduced into the English colony of Virginia when the first Africans were transported to Point Comfort in 1619.
+Slavery was introduced into the English colony of Virginia when Africans were first transported to Point Comfort in 1619.
 Those who accepted Christianity became "Christian servants" with time-limited servitude, or even freed, but this mechanism for ending bondage was gradually shut down.
 In 1667, the Virginia Assembly passed a law that barred baptism as a means of conferring freedom.
 Africans who had been baptised before arriving in Virginia could be granted the status of indentured servant until 1682, when another law declared them to be slaves.
 In the lowest stratum of Virginian society, white people and people of African descent shared common disadvantages and a common lifestyle, which included intermarriage until the Assembly made such unions punishable by banishment in 1691.

 In 1671, Virginia counted 6,000 white indentured servants among its 40,000 population but only 2,000 people of African descent, up to a third of whom in some counties were free.
 Towards the end of the 17th century, English policy shifted in favor of retaining cheap labor rather than shipping it to the colonies, and the supply of indentured servants in Virginia began to dry up; by 1715, annual immigration was in the hundreds, compared with 1,500–2,000 in the 1680s.
 As tobacco planters put more land under cultivation, they made up the shortfall in labor with increasing numbers of enslaved workers.
 The institution was rooted in race with the Virginia Slave Codes of 1705, and from around 1710 the growth in the enslaved population was fueled by natural increase.
 Between 1700 and 1750 the number of enslaved people in the colony increased from 13,000 to 105,000, nearly eighty percent of them born in Virginia.
 In Washington's lifetime, slavery was deeply ingrained in the economic and social fabric of Virginia, where some forty percent of the population and virtually all African Americans were enslaved.